 The beautiful, completely wireless Library has won numerous awards for its renovation in 2005.
 The Library meets the educational needs of the College's students, faculty, staff and community residents by providing resources for research, teaching and learning.
-Students may access the Internet, Library databases, word processing software and other educational resources through more than 90 computers and 20 laptops.
+Students may access the Internet, Library databases, word processing software and other educational resources through more than 100 computers and laptops.
 Students may check out laptops at the Circulation Desk to use anywhere within the Library.

-The Library provides seven group study rooms and one family room.
-Library users may also purchase drinks and lunch items at the Common Grounds Café located in the west end of the first floor.
-The group study rooms and the Common Grounds Café provide internet connections for users with laptops.
+The Library provides seven student study rooms.
+Library users may purchase drinks and lunch items at the Common Grounds Café located in the west end of the first floor.
+The group student study rooms and the Common Grounds Café provide internet connections for users with laptops.

 The Library's collection includes over 50,000 books and periodicals as well as 60 online, research periodical databases available from work or home wherever an internet connection is available.
-The College archives, music CDs, DVDs and videotapes are located on the first floor of the Library.
+The College archives, music CDs, DVDs are located on the first floor of the Library.

-Library users may receive assistance in the Library at three service points on the first floor: The circulation desk where materials may be checked out or borrowed from other libraries; the Computer Help Desk helps students with computer software or e-mail; and the Reference Desk where reference librarians help students navigate the library's rich collection of online and print sources.
+Library users may receive assistance in the Library at three service points on the first floor: The circulation desk where materials may be checked out or borrowed from other academic libraries; the Computer Help Desk helps students with computer software or e-mail; and the Reference Desk where reference librarians help students navigate the library's rich collection of online and print sources.
 Librarians also teach students how to find and evaluate sources on the Internet and how to cite research for college papers.

-Students and faculty may borrow materials not in the Morton College Library from other libraries.
-Through Morton College's membership in a variety of library consortia, the Library is a member of the Metropolitan Library System which offers materials from 80 libraries in the west and southern suburbs and I-Share which offers materials from 64 large research and university libraries as well as 800 other libraries throughout Illinois.
-Reference librarians also help researchers locate materials through WorldCat, which is a database of materials in libraries worldwide
+Students and faculty may borrow materials not in the Morton College Library from other academic libraries.
+Morton College Library is a member of CARLI, the Consortium of Academic and Research Libraries in Illinois.
+The online library catalog I-Share, offers materials from 64 large research and university libraries as well as 800 other academic libraries throughout Illinois.
+Reference librarians also help researchers locate materials through WorldCat,a database of materials in libraries worldwide.

-Library Cards: A Morton College student ID serves as a Library card.
-Students should visit the Library to have staff assign a borrower's barcode.
-Barcodes are issued by the Library in Building B beginning on the first day of class of each semester.
-IDs with barcodes must be presented to check materials out of the Library.
+Library Cards: A Morton College ID serves as a Library card.
+Current Morton College IDs must be presented to check materials out of the Library.